ganley/adventofcode/2020/20/README.md

 edges between compatible tiles, and then find a grid subgraph.
 (It's a bit trickier than that due to having to not use the same tile twice, and due to both vertical and horizontal compatibility, but anyway.)
-Even aside from such fancy business, my solution does a *lot* of unnecessary copying.
+Even aside from such fancy business, my solution does a *lot* of unnecessary copying, most of which could be eliminated with a little work.

 sample.txt -> aoc20.py -> 20899048083289 (part 1) and 273 (part 2)